 Once upon a time, there was a tiny blob.
 Quite tiny, as a matter of fact.
 But then one day, he got the munchies and found himself growing rapidly, as smaller organisms were rapidly devoured.
 One after another, it became a full-blown addiction!
 The world was his buffet; always someone to munch on, always someone smaller.
 Nom nom nom.

-Suffice to say, if you’ve ever played Katamari Damacy (or any of its sequels), Miopia is going to feel quite familiar.
+If you’ve ever played Katamari Damacy (or any of its sequels), Miopia is going to feel familiar.
 That’s not necessarily a bad thing though, seeing how the classic ‘devour to grow’ mechanic has definitely retained most of its entertainment value, during the transition to 2D.
 That said, the pace does seem a tad slower than that of the aforementioned PlayStation 2 title, which some may find off-putting.
-On the flip side, the time limit has been replaced by a healthbar of sorts, counting three hits before it’s game over.
-Probably why the whole experience has a more relaxed feel to it?
+On the flip side, the time limit has been replaced by a health bar of sorts, counting three hits before it’s game over.
+Probably why the whole experience has a more relaxed feel to it.

 Miopia is different every time you play it.
 If you want to, and you’re good enough, you can play it forever.
 See if you can grow until your size is measured in kilometers!

 While the growth spurts are fun, you’d do well to keep an eye out for “yellow nutrients”, as – according to its creator – these are part of a process which lets you ‘evolve’.
 While I did collect plenty (11), unfortunately, I managed to get stuck before reaching that stage; wedged myself between two walls but good, ending my adventure right then and there.